-In the fall, our blog post "Recording Conversations in the Workplace—Take Two: Can an employer have a policy forbidding the recording of conversations in the workplace?" discussed the NLRB decision, Whole Foods Market Inc. and United Food Workers, Local 919, which found Whole Foods’ policy banning employees from recording conversations in the workplace was overbroad and violated the National Labor Relations Act.
+In the fall, our blog post "Recording Conversations in the Workplace—Take Two: Can an employer have a policy forbidding the recording of conversations in the workplace?" discussed the National Labor Relations Board (NLRB) decision, Whole Foods Market Inc. and United Food Workers, Local 919, which found Whole Foods’ policy banning employees from recording conversations in the workplace was overbroad and violated the National Labor Relations Act.
 Whole Foods appealed the NLRB’s decision to the Second Circuit, and on June 1, 2017, the Second Circuit upheld the NLRB’s decision.
 However, the court specifically noted that not all employer no-recording policies will likely violate the National Labor relations Act, explaining that “[i]t should be possible to craft a policy that places some limits on recording audio and video in the work place that does not violate the Act.”
 We will continue to prove updates on this issue.

 The postings on this blog were created for general informational purposes only and do not constitute legal advice or a solicitation to provide legal services.
 Although we attempt to ensure that the postings are complete, accurate, and up to date, we assume no responsibility for their completeness, accuracy, or timeliness.
 The information in this blog is not intended to create, and receipt of it does not constitute, a lawyer-client relationship.
 Readers should not act upon this information without seeking professional legal counsel.